 Access costs will be declared on the basis of Unit cost for ACOI Laboratories and Technological Platforms.
 Actual costs will be the method used for ACOI Ecosystem Access.
-Units of access: user/day for laboratories and platforms user-group.day for ecosystem access.
-Duration of work: Typically, a user or user-group of 1-2 users stay for 20-30 days depending on the type of work.
-A typical project consists of approx. 20 units of access for Laboratories and Platforms and 3 units for ecosystem access.
+Units of access: user/day for laboratories and platforms user-group/day for ecosystem access.
+Duration of work: Typically, one or two users stay for 20-30 days depending on the type of work.
+A typical project consists of approx. 20 units of access for laboratories and platforms and 3 units for ecosystem access.

 Expected output/deliverables for users: Users will be able to carry out their projects according to prearranged planning and they can do at least some of the analysis in situ.
 If requested, users can benefit from interaction with a local group.